Installing and Configuring MySQL

 Create and Set Up a Regular User Account

-We need to reserve the root MySQL user for special use cases and instead create a regular MySQL user, or more than one MySQL user, as needed.
+We need to reserve the root MySQL user for special administrative cases and create a regular MySQL user account for regular use cases.

 create user 'opacuser'@'localhost' identified by 'XXXXXXXXX';